jbinvnt/thing-not-thing/README.md

 # Thing/Not Thing
-Zero-shot binary image classifier.
-ELI5: Type in an object and it predicts whether a photo is that object.
+This is a zero-shot binary image classifier.
+Type in an object and AI predicts whether it matches the photo.

+## How it Works

+This project uses [OpenCLIP](https://github.com/mlfoundations/open_clip), an open-source implementation of OpenAI's [CLIP](https://arxiv.org/abs/2103.00020).

 ## Examples